tomrist/libpasta-hugo/content/introduction/what-is-libpasta.md

 #### Tuning tools

-Passwording hashing is relatively slow by design, and setting parameters (the cost of computing the hash) too low can be a vulnerability.
+Password hashing is relatively slow by design, and setting parameters (the cost of computing the hash) too low can be a vulnerability.
 Of course this has to be balanced against performance of your `libpasta`-using application.